 Annual saving - £130 - £380

 Insulating your home is perhaps the single most effective way of slashing your energy bills.
 Loft and cavity wall insulation help to keep heat in via a layer of non-conducting material.
 Pipes and water heaters can also be insulated to further reduce energy loss and save you more money.
 Think you can't afford to have your home insulated?
 Grants are now available which dramatically reduce the cost.
-The Snug as a Bug home insulation scheme is just one of those available, and the savings can be phenomenal:
+The Government website shows what grants you may be eligible for.

 5. Unplugged is unpaid

 Try to switch off appliances that are not in use, rather than leaving them on standby.
 This includes your TV, PC, video or DVD player, Hi-Fi and many more.
 Remember as well, to unplug your mobile phone charger.
 It might seem like a drop in the ocean, but you could save a few kilowatt hours and a couple of quid for the sake of flicking a switch.
 Even better, harness the sun's energy to power your mobile, iPod or other device, with an eco-friendly Solio charger.
 Remember, sunlight is free!

 Annual saving - £10